Missouri files suit against China for 'enormous' consequences of coronavirus 'deceit'

 SOURCES BELIEVE CORONAVIRUS OUTBREAK ORIGINATED IN WUHAN AS PART OF CHINA'S EFFORTS TO COMPETE WITH US

-At least two of the private class actions, run by Berman Law Group, have sought to claim the commercial activity exception in their suit -- although Yale law professor Stephen L. Carter argued in a recent Bloomberg column that the Florida suit's claims don't fall under the FSIA exceptions.
+At least two of the private class actions, run by Berman Law Group, have sought to claim the commercial activity exception in their suits -- although Yale law professor Stephen L. Carter argued in a recent Bloomberg column that the claims don't fall under the FSIA exceptions.

 Jeremy Alters, the chief firm strategist for Berman Law Group, applauded the Missouri suit.